 Tofiro: We are now able to sell what we are growing here and we have got money with which we pay school fees, we are able to run our households with the income we are getting here.
 Now we have a friendly home where we sit together with our husbands and provide for each other.

-We are working hard to make sure that we create an impression with our grandchildren so that they take over this garden when we are old.
+In the future, we hope to leave this project to our grandchildren.
+We are working hard to make sure that we create an impression with our grandchildren so that they take over this garden when we are old.”

 Virginia grew up without children’s books but became an author – and she believes in the power of books.

 Meet the girls whose lives are changing through the power of books.

 Hear how one mother is determined for her daughter to have a future different to her own.